ionic-enterprise/security-trifecta-vue/README.md

 Since the Tea Categories cannot be maintained by this application, we only need to perform the reload stop for them.

-This is a very simple sync opertation.
+This is a very simple sync operation.
 It does not take items such as crash detection and mitigation into account.
 If your application needs that, then you will need to expand this pattern to meet your needs.

 ## Conclusion